tEk086/teko_rep_Netology/README.md

 # ~ print("Hello, World?") ~ =)

 Hi, All!
-This repository contains my completed homeworks during earning at online courses of full-stack python developer from Netology.
+    My name is Viktor and you are welcome to my repository containing my completed homeworks during earning at online courses of full-stack python developer from Netology online school.

+Yours faithfully Viktor Chamin aka tEk0.